brooksambrose/manuscripts/d2016-ch0-introduction.md

 | Address   | Influence         | Reference           | Idea                 |
 +-----------+-------------------+---------------------+----------------------+

+#Paradigms: A High Bar for Scholarly Disciplines

-#Stage-sequential Development of Scholarly Disciplines
+Stage-sequential Development of Scholarly Disciplines

 ####Between 1900 and 1925 each American social science discipline distinguished itself as an autonomous profession.
-These battles were hard fought, harder still because each was a contest on cognitive, cultural, and social fronts.

 ####A key component of the establishment of each as a field was the development of a pan-disciplinary convention of citing references.
 We take for granted the use of citations as a currency of information flow and authorial recognition, but early in the century it was not a norm to provide precisely codified descriptions of publications.
 Citations were often very casual, referencing an author by title and surname only, and referring to an idea and not any work in particular.
 These proto-citations required a contemporary grasp of context to be intelligible, as do citations today, but they lacked the address-like codification that would allow the unknowing reader to actually locate the source in question.

 ####Signpost b/w E&T

+####These battles were hard fought, harder still because each was a contest on cultural, cognitive, and social fronts.
+While all human behavior can be analyzed as consisting in different ratios of all three components, the institutional development of professions procedes in a conditional order.
+While a ^[In sociology to declare something an institution is to ask how patterns of human behavior became regular and to excavate the hidden mechanisms that maintain that regularity within limits.
+Religious practice is regulated by the church, political practice by the state [@Sewell:2005vq\:172].
+Such large scale organizations eclipse the cultures that provide the content around which they initially organized.
+They assure their own cultural inputs, and may be open or closed with respect to novel culture.]
+A proto-institution begins to cohere  Culture preceeds cognition in the sense that practices develop tacitly before they are "recognized" explicitly, and indeed recognition is, while often transformative, not actually necessary.
+On the contrary a cultural thing, whether an object or a practice, must already exist for it to be recognized.
+Likewise cognition, especially classification, preceeds social control Cultural processes center on human interaction with meaningfully constituted objects.
+This far reaching concept is usefully characterized in the tradition of Geertz where culture exists at the intersection of symbolically organized thought and concrete practice.
+Since Geertz priority has been placed This polarity between real and ideal may be adapted in a tr

 ####A discipline must cohere culturally before it can professionalize, and this process occurs in four stages.
 First, a prototypical set of productions--articles, books and lectures--had either to be found or invented, and the patterns they established had to be reproduced without the benefits of consistent resources or conventions.
 Second, assembeled productions had to become recognizable; they had to be labeled and grouped together according to a consistent symbolism, and that symbolism had to be learned within a broader milieu.
 Third, after a symbolic index could be taken for granted, disciplines would be stillborn if they could not maintain productivity.
 Would-be disciples had to produce enough new material to support an audience intially of peers and then of larger publics.
 Fourth, to emerge as professions, disciples had to have a reasonable chance of being awarded scarce resources within the academy.
 The ability to attach the disciplinary label to departments and professorships marked the beginning of a viable adolescence.
 If a discipline could aqcuire the machinery of education it could control the presumption of its own legitimacy, at least among new generations of students.